cristiantobol/developer-toolcamp/session_06_more_react.md

 />
 ```

-Here we've used a new key/field on each recipe returned by the REST API called
+Here we've used a new key/field available on each recipe returned by the REST
-`_id`.
-This isn't something that we had set in our initial import data, it was
+API called `_id`.
+This isn't something that we had set in our initial import
-added by MongoDB when we performed the import, so that each record had a unique
+data.
+It was added by MongoDB when we performed the import, so that each record
-identifier.
-This is quite handy for us now as we need to be able to uniquely
+had a unique identifier.
+This is quite handy for us now as we need to be able
-identify which tile was clicked on.
+to uniquely identify which tile was clicked on.

 In the last code change we set the `onClick` prop of the `RecipeTile` to trigger
 a prop on the `RecipeGridList` called `onRecipeClick`.
 This prop we are treating